History of Boys Ranch Park

 Bedford Boys Ranch was opened and operated by the Variety Club of Dallas from 1949 to 1957 to provide housing for boys who were wards of the court.
 Patterned after Boys Town, Nebraska, the ranch spread over 232 acres.
 Boys Ranch contained a farm and dairy where food and livestock were raised.
 The boys had access to a swimming pool, a lighted football field with bleachers built into a berm, a baseball diamond, a gymnasium, and a lake.
 In addition, two brick dormitories housed up to 200 boys whose ages ranged from 10 to 14.
 Other facilities included a cafeteria, laundry, water, and sewage system, as well as five cottages for employees.

 In 1973, the City of Bedford optioned the 52.6 acre tract that officially became Bedford Boys Ranch Park on July 6, 1974.
-After purchasing the community park, the City has made improvements in accordance with the Parks and Recreation Master Plan.
+After purchasing the community park, the City made improvements over the years, in accordance with the Parks and Recreation Master Plan.